 Don’t give anything up

 Eat all the foods you enjoy—but the key is to do it in smaller quantities.
 It’s the number one change I made that’s helped me maintain my weight loss.
 I didn’t want to feel deprived as I had in previous attempts to lose weight.
 The worst thing you can do is be too strict, then rebound by overeating because you’re not satisfied.

 Always have a plan for Healthy Eating Habits

 It’s easy to get sucked into the lure of the restaurant menu when you’re hungry, and everything looks good.
 You don’t have to order the grilled chicken breast with steamed veggies—that would be boring.
 Order what you’d like, but balance the meal out with the rest of the day.

 If you know you’re going out for a steak and potatoes dinner, go easy on the meat and starch at lunch.
 Make sure you also fit in good fares like whole grains, fruit, veggies, and nuts and seeds in the other meals and snacks that day.
 That way a hunk of steak won’t derail your diet, and you’ll leave happy.

 Forget calorie counting

 Ditching the habit and instead focus on good-for-you foods.
 Instead of how many calories, ask yourself where the food came from and if it’s nutritious.
-Healthy, nutrient-rich foods will keep hunger at bay, help maintain stable blood sugar levels, minimize cravings, and improve your brain signal your belly when you’re full.
+Healthy, nutrient-rich foods will keep hunger at bay, help maintain stable blood sugar levels, minimize cravings, and improve your brain signals telling your belly when you’re full.
 In other words, you don’t have to go through all the trouble of counting.

 Don’t eat boring food